 What kinds of products can be created?

 But online courses aren’t your only option.
-Other ways to productise what you do include simple guides and how-tos, in writing or on video (or podcast) or as flow-charts or infographics.
-They can include templates, maybe offered as one-off downloads for a flat price or as part of something more substantial.
+Other ways to productise what you do include simple guides and how-tos.
+You can use different formats, written, video or flowcharts or infographics.
+They can include templates, one-off downloads for a flat price or as part of something more substantial.
 To entice in more clients at a higher value to you, they might be one-off taster products like feedback reports, discovery sessions and workshops.
 And then there are group programmes, audits and dashboards…

 Your magic can be exhibited in many ways – and whether products are sold individually or as packages or subscriptions, the result becomes more powerful as a whole ecosystem.